maniacx/Bluetooth-Battery-Meter/docs/Preferences/AirPods.md

 <br>
 <br>

-{: .note }
->
-> This preference is available only when Enhanced Devices is enabled.

 **AirPods / Beats Popup**
 <br>
 <img src="{{ 'assets/images/preferences/airpods/airpods-popup.png' | relative_url }}" width="35%">

-* Popup is shown in either On-Hover Mode or Panel Button Mode.
+* The popup can appear in multiple modes: On-Hover, Panel Button, and/or Bluetooth Submenu.
-* Displays a circular widget indicating battery level and status for either a single battery (headset) or for Left, Right, and Case separately.
+* It shows a circular battery widget, supporting either a single battery (headset) or three separate levels for Left, Right, and Case.
-* Case battery is displayed only when AirPods report it — typically when the case is charging or when one or more AirPods are placed inside the case.
+* The case battery is shown only when the AirPods report it, usually when the case is charging or when at least one AirPod is inside.

 **AirPods / Beats ANC and Conversation Awareness**